-Want to CRUSH a 70.3 triathlon you are training for by incorporating Strength Training into your schedule?
+Want to CRUSH a half distance triathlon you are training for by incorporating Strength Training into your schedule?
 This is the training plan for you!

 Can you answer "yes" to all of these questions?

 You’ve been training consistently for the last 6 months, averaging between 6 and 10 hours a week.

 You can run comfortably for 45 minutes without any pain or without needing to stop.